Stefan485/Artificial-Intelligence-1/README.md

 In this exrcises we implemented uninformed search algorithms BFS, DFS, UCS in order to solve the problem of Romanian cities.

+### Week 4
+In this exercises we continued to work on the problem of Romanian cities, now w with informed search algorithms A* and Greedy Best First Search (GBFS).
+Beside that, we also solved the word game problem using informed search algorithms.

 ## Contact